Tips & Tricks

 Multi-variant inventory that holds up across 2,000 SKUs

 Inventory Management treats every size-and-colour combination as a variant under one parent product.
 The counter staff search by parent (the dress design) and pick the variant in two taps.
 Stock counts, movement logs, and low-stock alerts work at the variant level.
-When you reorder, the data tells you which colours move and which sit on the rack.
-Casey, Co-Founder of Matchy & Co, frames the decision: "Before StoreHub, we didn't have data collection for our customer base.
+When you reorder, the data tells you which colours sell and which sit on the rack.
+Casey, Co-Founder of Matchy & Co, puts it directly: "Before StoreHub, we didn't have data collection for our customer base.
 With StoreHub system, we can track bestsellers, peak periods, and all the data we need to run a smooth business."

 One inventory, every channel